-Note: Estimated GDV and project delivery subject to successful closing of acquisition, permitting, construction delivery and commercialization.
+^{}Estimated GDV and project delivery are subject to the successful closing of acquisitions, permitting, construction delivery and commercialization.

-Forest, Warsaw
+Forest

-Forest will ensure a healthy, productive and creative environment to employees of different companies, from corporations to start-ups.
+Forest will ensure a healthy, productive and creative environment for employees of different companies, from corporations to startups.
 Designed by HRA Architects, the office campus will feature Warsaw's largest office space on a single floor (nearly 8,000 sq m).

-Young entrepreneurs will appreciate a large co-working space and the less formal setting of a place where life goes on after hours.
+Young entrepreneurs will appreciate a large coworking space and the less formal setting of a place where life goes on after hours.
 We are going to place a food hall on the ground floor with various restaurants and coffee houses and a connecting courtyard and green areas the size of two football pitches between the buildings.